jordaniza/OZ-Upgradeable-Foundry/README.md

-# OpenZepplein Upgradeable Contracts With Foundry
+# OpenZeppelin Upgradeable Contracts With Foundry

 An example of writing and testing an Upgradeable smart contract using the OpenZeppelin UUPS Libraries.